Splunk® Enterprise

 Getting Data In

-Configure advanced timestamp recognition with datetime.xml
+Configure advanced timestamp recognition with the datetime.xml file

 The Splunk platform uses the datetime.xml timestamp recognition file to extract dates and timestamps from events as it indexes them.
 The file contains regular expressions that describe how the Splunk platform is to perform those extractions from the raw event data.